AKASHAorg/akasha-core/ui/apps/moderation/Readme.md

 ### Error Pages
 > The [Prompt Authentication](src/components/error-pages/prompt-authentication.tsx) component is shown if the user trying to access the `Dashboard` is not authenticated.

-> The [Prompt Authorization](src/components/error-pages/prompt-authorization.tsx) component is shown if the user trying to access the `Dashboard` is authenticated but not an authorized Akasha World Moderator.
+> The [Prompt Authorization](src/components/error-pages/prompt-authorization.tsx) component is shown if the user trying to access the `Dashboard` is authenticated but not an authorized AKASHA World Moderator.

 > The [Render Not Found](src/components/error-pages/render-not-found.tsx) component is utilised in the `Dashboard` lists if no  matching items are found.